ZenGo-X/multi-party-ecdsa/README.md

 ### Full demo

-Run `./run.sh` (located in `/demo` folder) in the same folder as the excutables (usually `/target/release/examples`).
+Run `./run.sh` (located in `/demo` folder) in the same folder as the excutables (usually `/target/release/examples`.
+Move `params` file to the same folder).
 It will spawn a shared state machine, clients in the number of parties and signing requests for the `threshold + 1` first parties.

 |          !["Multiparty ECDSA Demo"][demo]          |
 | :------------------------------------------------: |